wiiNinja/NUS.downloader.command.line/Readme.txt

-                   To get the latest version, use a "*" (without quotes) packwad = Optional: A wad file will be generated localuse = Optional: All the downloaded files will be retained locally
+                   To get the latest version, use a "*" (without quotes) packwad = Optional: A wad file will be generated localuse = Optional: All the downloaded files will be retained locally createdecryptedcontents = Optional: Create decrypted (.app) content
+        * I've only verified the creation of, but not the validity of the results.
+Content is same as the original GUI version. truchapatch = Optional: If IOS, then apply Trucha patch
+        * I've only verified the creation of, but not the validity of the results.
+Content is same as the original GUI version. esidentitypatch = Optional: If IOS, then apply ES Identity patch
+        * I've only verified the creation of, but not the validity of the results.
+Content is same as the original GUI version. nandpermissionpatch = Optional: If IOS, then apply NAND Permission patch
+        * I've only verified the creation of, but not the validity of the results.
+Content is same as the original GUI version.

 At this time <packwad> and <localuse> are default to ON, so you don't even need to specify it.
 If for some reason, you need these defaults to OFF, PM me in GBATemp.net, and I'll change it.